Approximation of mean curvature flow with generic singularities by smooth flows with surgery: Definitions for Local Surgery

-\textbf{N.B.} We will not have this sequence of inclusions for the interior of the surgery flow.
-Such a statement would not be true for outward necks: the caps are glued inside the solid neck, which equates to being exterior of the presurgery hypersurface. \end{remark}
+Note, we will not have this sequence of inclusions for the interior of the surgery flow.
+Such a statement would not be true for outward necks: the caps are glued inside the solid neck, which equates to being exterior of the pre-surgery hypersurface. \end{remark}